fuzzylogicxx/fuzzylogic/posts/small-changes.md

 ## Where I started

-I’s interesting to reflect on what was happening in my life prior to making these tweaks.
+It’s useful for me to reflect on what was happening in my life prior to making these tweaks.
 Although there was no particular emergency there were a number of lower-level flags.

-- I’d taken days off work for stress and mental fatigue triggered by aspects of my job.
-I often became frustrated by work
+I’d taken days off work for stress and mental fatigue triggered by aspects of my job.
+I often became frustrated by work.

-- I was pretty obsessive – work projects, web trends, supposedly fun hobbies – you name it.
-My OCD-like symptoms lead to paralysis and were mentally draining
+I was pretty obsessive – work projects, web trends, supposedly fun hobbies – you name it.
+My OCD-like symptoms lead to paralysis and were mentally draining.

-- My life felt disorganised; cluttered and messy
+My life felt disorganised; cluttered and messy.

-- I suffered bouts of low mood which affected aspects of personal and home life.
+I suffered bouts of low mood which affected aspects of personal and home life.
 I felt tired and disconnected.

-- I was getting my priorities wrong which wasn’t fair on those closest to me
+I was getting my priorities wrong which wasn’t fair on those closest to me.

-- I often stayed up late then struggling to get up, with knock-on effects for the rest of my day.
+I often stayed up late then struggled to get up, with knock-on effects for the rest of my day.

-- During and after lockdown, partly as a result of working from home, I’d developed bad habits.
+During and after lockdown, partly as a result of working from home, I’d developed bad habits.
 I would only just start work on time each day but without having eaten properly.
 I would dress lazily due to lack of time and organisation.

-- I was overweight, and probably drinking a little more than I should when socialsing.
+I was overweight, and probably drinking a little more than I should when socialsing.

-I guess _mony a mickle maks a muckle_ works in the negative direction too.
-These smaller unwanted issues combined to form a wider malaise.
-That’s where I was.
+So I guess _mony a mickle maks a muckle_ works in the negative direction too.
+That collection of smaller unwanted issues combined to form a wider malaise.
+And that’s where I was.

 ## Eating better

-It was while on holiday last August with time to reflect and freshen things up that I started making changes.
+It was while on holiday last August with time to reflect that I started making changes.
 Clair told me about scientist and author [Tim Spector’s ideas about diet, avoiding harmful blood sugar spikes, and gut health](https://www.theguardian.com/food/2023/apr/25/eat-fibre-first-and-ditch-the-juice-five-quick-and-easy-tips-for-a-much-healthier-meal).
 Until then I’d thought it was relatively healthy to drink a glass of Tropicana every morning, and did so for years.
 Upon learning the short and long term sugar-related impacts I decided to cut this out completely… and have stuck to it.

 I was pleasantly surprised by Tim’s advice that coffee is good for you!
 So I now have no OJ but two strong black-ish coffees with breakfast.